 Asphalt Shingle Weight and Tonnage Planning

-When your project mixes shingle debris with framing or sheathing offcuts, we route that container to our general C&D debris service.
-Pure asphalt tear-offs stay on our standard roofing line—we handle the sorting based on your specific job materials.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—keeping your asphalt-only roof tear-offs on the standard lineup.
+This process ensures the proper facility handles your specific waste.

 Driveway Placement for Roofing Crew Workflow